instructor-ai/instructor-rb/README.md

 1. **OpenAI Integration** — Integrates seamlessly with OpenAI's API, facilitating efficient data management and manipulation.

 2. **Customizable** — It offers significant flexibility.
-Users can tailor validation, and express complex relationships between models.
+Users can tailor validation processes and define unique error messages.

-## More Examples

-If you'd like to see more check out our [cookbook](examples/index.md).
+3. **Tested and Trusted** — Its reliability is proven by extensive real-world application.

 [Installing Instructor](installation.md) is a breeze.